wdi-sf-july/notes/week_03_intro_web_applications/day_03_SQL/apartment_lab.md

 15. Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5.
 16. Count the total number of rows in the properties table.
 17. Show the highest age of all owners.
-18. Show the property with lowest number of units.
-19. Show the names of the first three owners in your owners table.
+18. Show the names of the first three owners in your owners table.
-20. Create a foreign key that references the owner_id in the owners table and forces the constraint ON DELETE NO ACTION.
+19. Create a foreign key that references the owner_id in the owners table and forces the constraint ON DELETE NO ACTION.
-21. Show all of the information from the owners table and the properties table in one joined table.
+20. Show all of the information from the owners table and the properties table in one joined table.
 ```
 Bonus (this might require you to look up documentation online)